-Certain volunteer roles require a National Police History Check to be conducted prior to commencing as a Volunteer.
+Certain volunteer roles in some states require a National Police History Check to be conducted prior to commencing as a volunteer.

-A NPHC is at the cost of MWL and must be completed prior to engaging the Volunteer.
+A NPHC is at the cost of MWL and must be completed prior to engaging the volunteer should it be deemed necessary.